 Our software and technical support has grown through unpaid volunteering.
 We now need to update the software, develop standards, enable inter-operability, roll out mobile apps (in each key country), provide training, promote our tools and engage strategic partners for larger scale uptake.
+We believe we can do this in a way which will enable massive scaling of the alternative economy, connecting all the groups to each other and to other nearby groups who may not even use a local currency.

 As a volunteer-led grassroots initiative, we did not previously seek philanthropic funding.
 However, we now seek to develop this work at speed, and have therefore agreed with an established NGO for them to partner with us to host the LocalPay Technology Project.